Who's Behind Listverse?

 In August 2013, the two men made amends of sorts when Mike admitted he was wrong, and the two shook hands.
 Atlas would later say, “I give him credit for showing a gentleman’s side.”

-Capcom’s Street Fighter II also attempted to capitalize on Tyson, but without giving him any direct credit or recompense.
+Capcom’s Street Fighter II also attempted to capitalize on Tyson without giving him any direct credit or recompense.
 When developing the game, they created a hulking African-American boxer named “M. Bison” as a boss character.
-However, when the game was ported for release outside Japan, Capcom switched around the names of their characters to avoid any potential legal trouble.
+However, when the game was ported for release outside Japan, Capcom switched around their characters’ names to avoid any potential legal trouble.
 The character was renamed “Balrog,” but traces of Mike Tyson’s bizarre persona remain; in one game in the series, he taunts, “If you fight like that again, I’ll bite your ear off!”

 Perhaps the ultimate symbol of Tyson’s exorbitant wealth and eccentricity was his menagerie of big cats.
 Over the years, he has owned several Bengal tigers, even sleeping with some in his bed.